umgbhalla/starred/README.md

 ## Others

+- [Gitleptune/notes-cli](https://github.com/Gitleptune/notes-cli) - A collection of notes I make about programs I use
 - [tiimgreen/github-cheat-sheet](https://github.com/tiimgreen/github-cheat-sheet) - A list of cool features of Git and GitHub.
 - [mtdvio/going-to-production](https://github.com/mtdvio/going-to-production) - A reference checklist for topics which should be covered before going to production.
 - [GorvGoyl/Clone-Wars](https://github.com/GorvGoyl/Clone-Wars) - 100+ open-source clones of popular sites like Airbnb, Amazon, Instagram, Netflix, Tiktok, Spotify, Whatsapp, Youtube etc. See source code, demo links, tech stack, github stars.